-Failure to comply with the Disclosure Standard may lead to action being taken by the Commission under the Aged Care Quality and Safety Commission Act (2018), including giving a Non-Compliance Notice or imposing Sanctions.
+Failure to comply with the Disclosure Standard may lead to action being taken by the Commission under the Aged Care Quality and Safety Commission Act (2018), or applicable legislation at time of enforcement.

 Your compliance with the Disclosure Standard is a matter that may be taken into consideration in future decisions where a provider's record of compliance with its responsibilities is relevant.